SiLab-Bonn/Embedded-System-Lab/docs/source/software-intro.rst

 .. note::

   A few examples (C-examples fro GPIO access, library for the fast ADC) access physical memory or I/O resources from within the user space.
 This access needs privileged access rights to execute the code.
-Run these respective programs by calling ``sudo ./<program name>`` from a command line.
+Run these respective programs by calling ``sudo -E ./<program name>`` from a command line.
 Other examples which use higher level functions by including dedicated libraries, implement this access via kernel mode drivers which can be used from user space without special privileges.